 To guide that process, each city expenditure will be divided into one of four categories: essential, important, helpful or amenity.
 The city’s equity lens will also be applied to budget decisions.

 Essential: Programs, services or facilities and supporting functions that are critical to health and safety; could not be cut without a significant and immediate impact, or risk of impact, to the city’s or community’s basic operations and functioning; legally mandated by federal or state law or City Charter; or solely provided by the City of Boulder

-Examples: sanitary sewer, dispatch, water distribution, emergency responders, payroll, snow removal
+Examples: sanitary sewer, dispatch, water The final stage of delivering electricity to homes and businesses., emergency responders, payroll, snow removal

 Important: Programs, services or facilities and supporting functions that are valued by the community and created by the legislative action of the City Council; could not be cut without some impact, or risk of impact, to the city’s or community’s basic operations and functioning

 Examples: median maintenance, parks maintenance, library, code enforcement

 Helpful: Programs, services or facilities and supporting functions that enhance programs or facilities in ways that advance desired community values; could be cut without significant or immediate impact to the city’s basic operations and functioning